patrickbwarren/qgis-survex-import/README.md

 When installed, a menu item 'Import .3d file' should appear on the 'Vector' drop-down menu in the main QGIS window.
-Clicking on this, a pop-up window appears for the user to select a `.3d` file, and choose whether to import legs or stations , or both.
+Clicking on this, a pop-up window appears for the user to select a `.3d` file, and choose whether to import legs or stations, or both.
 For the former (legs) additional options allow the user to choose whether to include splay, duplicate, and surface legs.
 For the latter (stations) the user can choose whether to include surface stations.
 Finally there is an option